YOUR GUIDE TO THE O-1B VISA

 The Beneficiary of the O-1 Visa is the person who will be entering the United States and benefiting from the O-1 Visa status by being able to work whether as an employee or independent contractor completing their itinerary of events.

 The Petitioner is the company or person who actually files the petition on the Beneficiary’s behalf.
 The Beneficiary and the Petitioner are not allowed to be the same person.

-Petitioner's cover letter, first addressing basis of any traditional expedite request and any special procedures desired.
-Otherwise, letter should specify benefit sought, list filing contents, provide brief background on petitioner, summarize evidence showing beneficiary meets O-1B standards, explain nature of event and services to be rendered, outline any oral contract(s) or specify payment/expense terms of any written contract(s), reiterate classification period start and ending dates, and raise any issues regarding consultation waivers.
+Petitioner’s cover letter, first addressing basis of any traditional expedite request and any special procedures desired.
+Otherwise, letter should specify the benefit sought, list filing contents, provide brief background on petitioner, summarize evidence showing beneficiary meets O-1B standards, explain nature of event and services to be rendered, outline any oral contract(s) or specify payment/expense terms of any written contract(s), reiterate classification period start and ending dates, and raise any issues regarding consultation waivers.

 5. Supporting Documents

 Copies of beneficiary’s résumé, discography/CD jackets, other biographical materials, reviews, articles, PR materials; full itinerary, supported by all written contracts, agreements, deal memos, letters of intent, etc.